Epic-Nova/Gorgeous-Core/GT-Core-Docs/docs/GorgeousCore/GT-C-What_To_Come.md

   * Automatic cleanup of non-persistent variables after level switches
   * Persistence based on owner object lifecycle

+???+ info

-> **Note:** This workflow will replace the structures currently representing default values, addressing memory allocation inefficiencies where the entire memory space is allocated even when only a single value is used.
+    This workflow will replace the structures currently representing default values, addressing memory allocation inefficiencies where the entire memory space is allocated even when only a single value is used.

 ### Functional Structures